NecipAkgz/fhevm-example-factory/docs/fhe-encrypt-single-value.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @title EncryptSingleValue
- * @notice Demonstrates receiving and storing a single encrypted value */ contract EncryptSingleValue is ZamaEthereumConfig {
+ * Demonstrates receiving and storing a single encrypted value */ contract EncryptSingleValue is ZamaEthereumConfig {
     // 🔐 Stored encrypted - only authorized users can decrypt